1757-11-05 - Battle of Rossbach

 - Poly Cavalry Brigade

-Some sources gives 3 grenzer battalions and 3 hussar squadrons.
+Some sources gives 3 weak Grenzer bns (approx. 2,000 men) and approx. 350 hussars.
 However Brabant gives the following:

 - Unidentified Grenzer infantry unit (1 bns) (maybe Karlstädter-Ottochaner Grenzer)

-- Unidentified Hussar unit (2 sqns) (maybe from Spleny)
+- Unidentified Hussar unit (2 sqns) (maybe from Splényi)

 Imperial Infantry under Prince von Hessen-Darmstadt assisted by Baron Drachsdorff